zeeshan-shah/pp3/README.md

 #### Test 3: Update a Record

 1. From the main menu, selected "Update Record."
-2. Entered the employee ID or selected the record to update.
+2. Entered the Record Number.
 3. Updated the necessary fields, such as the employee's position or department.
 4. Confirmed that the record was successfully updated by checking the displayed confirmation message and verifying the updated information.
 5. Took a screenshot of the application's interface after updating the record.